-Children diagnosed of Asperger’s syndrome are each unique in their display of symptoms.
+Children diagnosed with Asperger’s syndrome are each unique in their display of symptoms.
 Likewise, treatments are more effective when it is tailored according to each individual.
 Some children display extraordinary talent or prowess in one or more areas like memory power, academic skills, visual imagination, and creativity.
 Parents and therapists can empower the Asperger’s child by building on the strengths and managing minor disabilities.
 Parent education, speech therapy, and cognitive behavior therapy are part of the early intervention techniques used.
 Teaching the child how to best use his or her motor skills and ways to communicate clearly will enable them to lead a better life in the long-term.
 An important role of parents in Asperger’s diagnosed children is to work their way around the stigma attached to autistic disorders and accept the condition as requiring extra love and care.
 Build on the children’s interests and actively engage them in a variety of interactive projects.

-Medication For Asperger’s
+Medication For treating Asperger’s

 Drugs for Asperger’s syndrome do not treat the core problem but help in managing related symptoms like aggressive behavior, anxiety, and attention retention problems.
-Persons living with Asperger’s syndrome are prone to higher risk of side effects if drugs are used long term and if medication unrelated to symptoms are consumed.
+Persons living with Asperger’s syndrome are prone to higher risk of side effects if drugs are used long-term and if medication unrelated to symptoms are consumed.
 It is essential to consult with a physician before commencing any kind of medication for Asperger’s.

-Adderall for Asperger’s
+Adderall for Asperger’s treatment

-Healthcare professionals may prescribe Adderall as a combination treatment for attention or hyperactivity problems.
+Healthcare professionals may prescribe Adderall for Asperger’s as a combination treatment for attention or hyperactivity problems.
 Prozac anti-depressant medication may be taken if there are signs of mood disorder.
 Asperger’s patients who experience anxiety may be prescribed with Xanax, Valium, or Klonopin, depending on the severity of the problem.
 These drugs are also used to control aggression and irritability.
 With a combination of cognitive therapy and medication, Asperger’s children can cope easily with their difficulties.

-Provigil for Asperger’s
+Modafinil for Asperger’s treatment

 The wakefulness-promoting drug helps to lift fatigue and also to stay more alert.
 Of course, use of this medication should be done only with the doctor’s guidance by ensuring that it would be suitable for use, taken in the appropriate dosage, and also after checking for possible interactions with other drugs.
-Ask your doctor about taking Provigil if you think it would work for you.
+Ask your doctor about taking Modafinil if you think it would work for you.